Summer studentship

 The application and judging process

-Applications will consist of a proposal of no more than 500 words, detailing your project including aims, hypotheses and methodology (not including references), and a statement of no more than 150 words explaining how the project will enhance your future career aspirations in nutritional science.
+• Applications will consist of a proposal of no more than 500 words detailing the project, including aims, hypotheses, and methodology (not including references), and a statement of no more than 150 words explaining how the project will enhance the ECMs and the students ' future career aspirations in nutritional science.

 Judging of the application